Hometown & Country

 Because no matter who you are and no matter where you come from, you can find a family here!
 Your FIP parents and siblings will be some of the most loving, incredible, passionate, and kind people you will meet here at Harvard, and getting the chance to be a part of such a tight-knit community before you even begin freshman year is so precious.
 Plus, it's incredibly fun, and you'll get insider tips on how to navigate Harvard, Boston, and life in the US from people who have done it all before.

 Ruth was born in Singapore, but spent eight years in New York and two years in London before returning to Singapore when she was thirteen.
 She also has family in the US, the UK, Switzerland, Thailand, and Malaysia, which makes answering the question "where are you from?" incredibly difficult.
-Now, Ruth is a rising sophomore living in Eliot (though she'll forever be loyal to Weld), likely studying Social Studies with a secondary in Ethnicity, Migration, and Rights and a language citation in Thai.
-Apart from studying, she can usually be heard singing—with her a Cappella group, in an HRDC musical, or alone in the hallway bathroom—or seen volunteering at Y2Y, advocating for ethnic studies with TAPAS, or doing outreach with her on-campus fellowships.
+Now, Ruth is a rising junior in Eliot House, studying Social Studies with a secondary in Ethnicity, Migration, and Rights and a language citation in Thai.
+Apart from studying, she can usually be heard singing—with her a Cappella group, in an HRDC musical, or alone in her bathroom—or seen volunteering at Chinatown Afterschool, advocating for ethnic studies with TAPAS, doing outreach with her on-campus fellowship Christian Impact, or helping blossoming first-years as a Peer Advising Fellow (PAF).
 When Ruth says that she wants to grab a meal with you, she really means it, so feel free to reach out any time!
-She's always down to take a walk by the river, cook or bake in the Mem Church basement, or have a movie night.
-To relax, Ruth also makes Spotify playlists for books she's read in class.
-This summer, she's going to be a senior counselor at PBHA's Summer Urban Program in Chinatown, and in the fall she's going to be a Peer Advising Fellow, both of which she's incredibly excited for—but not as excited as she is to welcome you to Harvard!
+She's always down to take a walk by the Charles river, try a new restaurant in the square, or have a movie night.
+To relax, Ruth also makes Spotify playlists for any and every occasion.
+This summer, she'll be completing an internship with International Justice Mission back in Singapore, as well as a part-time job as a cohort leader for Harvard's SPARK Program for the Class of 2024.
+She's also learning to crochet, attempting to run, and watching a lot of Schitt's Creek.